 To manage remote work during COVID-19, companies would have adopted digital tools to assist with communication, collaboration, project management, and more.
 But new technologies are only effective if your staff know how to use them.
 And with greater digital transformation in all industries, the use of digital tools will continue to persist – and even grow – in the post-pandemic workplace.

-To ensure that all employees are properly onboarded, HR teams will need to co-ordinate with internal IT and product teams to ensure that any necessary support and training is provided.
+To ensure that all employee engagement is properly initiated, HR teams will need to coordinate with internal IT and product teams to ensure that any necessary support and training is provided.

 But while building your digitally enabled workforce, it’s also important to be mindful that everyone’s technical literacy differs, so be sure to customise training accordingly.

 Employees with strong social ties at work are more creative and productive, but making friends can be tricky in a post-COVID-19 workplace with fewer in-person interactions.
 In the past, onboarding new hires may have involved a buddy system, but that’s not as viable anymore.

 HR can step in to help kickstart and cultivate that sense of camaraderie, whether through assigning a ‘welcome buddy’ to new hires, organising social activities for employees, or simply employee engagement on a more personal level.